signalogic/SigSRF_SDK/README.md

    4) <b>Multichannel</b>.
 For each session, The "Input and Packet Buffering", "Packet Processing", and "Media Processing and Output" stages of data flow are multichannel and optimized for high capacity channel processing.

    5) <b>Multithreaded</b>.
-A copy of the above diagram runs per thread, where each thread typically consumes one CPU core in high performance applications.
+A copy of the above diagram runs per thread, with each thread typically consuming one CPU core in high performance applications.

    6) <b>Media signal processing and inference</b>.
 The second orange vertical line divides the "packet domain" and "media domain".
 DSStoreStreamData() and DSGetStreamData() decouple these domains in the case of unequal ptimes.
 The media domain contains raw audio or video data, which allows signal processing operations, such as sample rate conversion, conferencing, filtering, echo cancellation, convolutional neural network (CNN) classification, etc. to be performed.
 Also this is where image and voice analytics takes place, for instance by handing video and audio data off to another process.